pisv/handly/org.eclipse.handly.examples.jmodel/README.md

 As one would expect from an example, the model is somewhat contrived.
 In particular:

-* Only classpath entries of kind CPE_SOURCE, with paths of length 1 are considered (i.e. only source folders that are direct children of the project resource);
+* Only classpath entries of kind `CPE_SOURCE`, with paths of length 1 are considered (i.e. only source folders that are direct children of the project resource);